 - Early Career Leadership Award in Memory of William H. Hansell Jr: Recognizes an outstanding early-career local government professional who has demonstrated leadership, competency and commitment to local government as a profession.

-Eligibility: ICMA membership, less than ten years of service to local government, and endorsement by a past or present local government manager or elected official.
-This award is accompanied by a $5,000 stipend to promote professional development of early career local government professionals, through the generous support of ICMA-RC.
-The award will be offered for five years, starting in 2014 and running through 2018.
+Eligibility: ICMA membership, less than 10 years of service to local government, and endorsement by a past or present local government manager or elected official.

-Awards are presented to local governments for each of three population ranges: less than 10,000, 10,000-49,999, and 50,000 and greater.
+Awards are presented to local governments for each of three population ranges: less than 10,000, 10,000 to 49,999, and 50,000 and greater.
 Multi-participant nominations will be classified in the population range that corresponds to the population of the largest participating organization.

 Any local government whose chief administrator is an ICMA full member is eligible to receive a Program Award.
 (Nonmember CAOs are encouraged to join ICMA and enjoy the many benefits of belonging to this international organization.)
-Local governments must limit their nominations to one program per category--with a maximum of five Program Award nominations per year.
+Local governments must limit their nominations to one program per category—with a maximum of five Program Award nominations per year.
 Each nomination must be distinct from the others.
-Programs must have been fully implemented by January 31, 2017 to be eligible for nomination in 2018.
+Programs must have been fully implemented by January 31, 2023, to be eligible for nomination in 2024.
+The CAO of the local government must be a full member of ICMA for a program to be eligible for submission, this is in-sync with one of ICMA's core beliefs that professional management is an integral component of effective local government and is also a benefit of membership in your professional association.

-- Community Diversity and Inclusion Awards (NEW in 2018!) recognize communities for organizational achievements building or celebrating diversity and inclusiveness.
+- Community Equity and Inclusion Awards recognize communities for organizational achievements building or celebrating diversity and inclusiveness.
 The program may be nominated for either work done within the local government organization or the community at-large.
-This award came to fruition following a recommendation from ICMA's Task Force on Inclusiveness and with approval of the Executive Board.
+This award came to fruition following a recommendation from ICMA's Task Force on Inclusiveness and with approval of the ICMA Executive Board. *As of 12/2020: Award name changed from Community Diversity and Inclusion Award to Community Equity and Inclusion Award.

 - Community Health and Safety Awards recognize the local government programs or processes that demonstrate innovation, excellence, and success in the community's safety, health, and/or wellness, including enhancement in the quality of life for the disadvantaged.
 This category is sponsored in part in memory of Carolyn Keane, first wife of former ICMA Executive Director Mark Keane, and in memory of Bill and Alice Hansell, parents of former ICMA Executive Director Bill Hansell.